pr0x1ma-byte/cybersecurity-struts2/README.md

 A portion of this payload was pulled from [Rapid7 GitHub](https://github.com/rapid7/metasploit-framework/issues/8064)

-### The Breakdown (as viewed from my IDE)
+## The Breakdown (as viewed from my IDE)

 The Jakarta MultiPart Parser:

 The issue is how the Parser doesn't escape incoming values in the Content-Type header.
-What this means is that an OGLN expression can be packaged into the Content-Header.
-When the header is determined that it is MultiPart it sends it off to the OglnTextParser.class, which simply interprets the OGLN expression and subsequently ends up executing arbitrary commands.
+What this means is that an OGNL expression can be packaged into the Content-Header.
+When the header is determined that it is MultiPart it sends it off to the OgnlTextParser.class, which simply interprets the OGNL expression and subsequently ends up executing arbitrary commands.

 The following is a step-by-step look at how this vulnerability is exploited.